 DIRECTORS AND KEY MANAGERIAL PERSONNEL:

 i.
-Attendance at the meetings of the Board and Committees;
+Attendance at Board Meetings and Committee Meetings;

 ii.
 Quality of contribution to Board deliberations;